 - Doc Gallows combines both names he used in WWE (Luke Gallows) and TNA (DOC).
 It's unclear whether he would actually need to do so for an overseas promotion like New Japan, but keeping bases covered never hurt anyone.

 - The spin-off faction in WWE consisting of Styles, Anderson and Gallows is simply called The Club.
 WWE social media name-dropped the Bullet Club when the latter two made their debut.
 John Cena seems to care just little about trademarks, though, referring to them mockingly as the Pull-It Club while making it sound as similar to Bullet Club as he can whenever given the chance.
 When Styles appeared on Edge and Christian's show on the WWE Network, they did mention the group by name, although the two joked that the WWE would end up renaming it the Mullet Club.
+When they reconvened in 2019, they became known as The OC.

 - Due to his situation with WWE, Cody Rhodes is technically not allowed to be referred to with his last name.
 As such, he's solely referred to by his first name, Cody, in promotions with national TV deals in the US.